miscer/cs3104-p2/report/report.md

 ### Creating, updating and deleting

 When creating a file, its UUID is generated and meta-data (UID, GID, mode) initialised to specified values in the file control block.
 The FCB is then stored in the database.
-Additionaly, the UUID of the index block of the file is generated.
+Additionally, the UUID of the index block of the file is generated.
 An empty index block is then created and stored in the database.

 To update the file meta-data, the FCB struct is modified and immediately stored in the database, replacing the old file control block.